Become a Networking Expert in 7 Steps

 After an event, send follow-up emails to your contacts, thank everyone you spoke with, and complete any promised tasks.
 Even if you haven’t made commitments, stay active and develop your new relationships.
 And don’t forget to always carry a printed version of your resume, or business cards if you have them.
 If you’re inviting people in your network out to coffee or lunch, always offer to pay for the meal and send a thank-you note following the conversation.

 Increasing your visibility as a job candidate is the primary benefit of networking, but it’s also just the beginning.
 Building relationships with people who you feel are knowledgeable and reliable can provide guidance and help you get where you want to go.
 And these relationships aren’t a one-way street: you will also meet people who can benefit from your support.
-In this way, you’ll build a professional circle over time, one based on the idea that goodwill should be paid forward.
+In this way, you’ll become a networking expert and build a professional circle over time, one based on the idea that goodwill should be paid forward.
 By coupling networking with your online job search strategy, you will exponentially increase your opportunities for success.

 ¹Indeed data (worldwide)